GregoryCannon/MongoExpressDemo/README.md

 # MongoExpressDemo

-A sample React/Express/Mongo app, that serves both client and the server routes.
+##### A sample React/Express/Mongo app, that serves both client and the server routes.
+Note - CSS loading is broken currently.

 Server endpoints: